Spinodal Gravitational Waves: Introduction

 Maximising the discovery potential requires an accurate understanding of the phase transition dynamics.
 This is usually assumed to proceed via the nucleation of bubbles of the stable, low-energy phase inside the metastable, supercooled phase~\cite{Hindmarsh:2020hop}.
-However, we will see in \Sec{thermo} that, if the nucleation rate is sufficiently suppressed, then the Universe will supercool all the way down to the end of the metastable branch.
+However, we will see in \Sec{thermo} that, if the nucleation rate is sufficiently suppressed, then the Universe will supercool all the way down to the end of the metastable branch (see \cite{Albrecht:1982wi} for an early discussion of this possibility).
 This may happen if the number of degrees of freedom involved in the transition is large, as in gauge theories with a large number of colors.
 In this case the Universe will eventually enter the spinodal branch (see \fig{free}) and the transition will proceed via the exponential growth of unstable modes and the subsequent formation, merging and relaxation of phase domains.
-To the best of our knowledge, this way of realizing a cosmological phase transition has not been previously considered.
 The purpose of this paper is to provide the first calculation of the resulting GW spectrum.
 In \Sec{thermo} we will see that, depending on the parameters of the model, the spinodal dynamics may or may not be preceded by a period of thermal inflation \cite{Lyth:1995hj,Lyth:1995ka}.

 To compute the GW spectrum, we must be able to follow the real-time evolution of the stress tensor of the system undergoing the phase transition.
 We will assume that this system is a strongly coupled, large-$N$, four-dimensional gauge theory.
 We will then use holography to map the quantum dynamics of the gauge theory stress tensor to classical gravitational dynamics in five dimensions.
 Our holographic model, together with the thermodynamics of the dual gauge theory, will be described in \Sec{model}.
 In \Sec{time} we will determine the time evolution of the gauge theory stress tensor for an initial state on the spinodal branch.
 In \Sec{gw} we will use the results from \Sec{time} to compute the GW spectrum.